openvinotoolkit/training_extensions/releases/v1.0.0/_sources/guide/get_started/quick_start_guide/installation.rst.txt

 .. note::

-    Currently, only torch==1.13.1 was fully validated, torch==2.x will be supported soon.
-(Earlier versions are not supported due to security issues)
+    Currently, only torch==1.13.1 was fully validated, torch==2.x will be supported in the future (Previous versions are not supported due to security issues).

 .. code-block::